CharlinZheng/CharlinZheng.github.io/content/event/ECCE/index.md

 projects:
 ---

-**Upcoming Event: ECCE 2025 – Session Chair and Oral Presentations**
+Upcoming Event: ECCE 2025 – Session Chair and Oral Presentations

-I’m honored to serve as a **Session Chair** at the upcoming **IEEE Energy Conversion Congress & Exposition (ECCE) 2025**, which will be held in **Philadelphia, PA**, this October.
+I’m honored to serve as a **Session Chair** at the upcoming **ECCE 2025**, which will be held in **Philadelphia, PA**, this October.
 I will be chairing the following three technical sessions:

 * **Modeling & Mitigation of Power Converter EMI**
   📍 *Room 103C* | 🕙 *Wednesday, October 22 at 10:30 AM*